cortexlabs/cortex/docs/deployments/predictor.md

   predictor:
     path: <string>  # path to the predictor Python file, relative to the Cortex root (required)
     python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
-    kwargs: <string: value>  # dictionary of args passed to constructor of predictor (optional)
+    config: <string: value>  # dictionary of args passed to constructor of predictor (optional)
   tracker:
     key: <string>  # the JSON key in the response to track (required if the response payload is a JSON object)
     model_type: <string>  # model type, must be "classification" or "regression" (required)